 First, consider whether adoption from foster care may be a good fit for your family.
 Talk to some foster adoptive parents in your community.
 Browse the website and social media feeds of your local department of social services.
 Attend an informational meeting.
 Remember that there are over 100,000 children and teens in the foster care system who are legally free for adoption (and many others who need safe homes today).
 There is a good chance that some of these children live in your community.
 If you choose to pursue foster adoption, you will not need to pursue other fundraising options,

 Next, check with your human resources department to find out what kind of employer benefits may be available to help with the cost of your adoption.
-According to the federal government, adoptive parents are able to use FMLA leave to care for a newly placed child (no matter the child’s age).
+According to the federal government, adoptive parents can use FMLA leave to care for a newly placed child (no matter the child’s age).
 Foster parents are also able to use FMLA leave for a new foster placement if they choose.

 After you’ve explored the possibility of employer benefits, take some time to research adoption grants.
 You may be tired of paperwork (your home study will involve a LOT of paperwork!), but if it brings you one step closer to bringing your child home, it’s worth it to apply for all of the grants open to you.
 In addition to searching the Internet, check with your social worker and other adoptive parents or hopeful adoptive parents in your community.
 They may have leads on grants hosted by local or specialized organizations, and every little bit can help.